mujib-zulkifli/flysquawk-testing-website/replit.md

 - **Ready for image uploads** with organized folder structure

 ## Recent Changes
+**November 17, 2025**
+- ✅ **Projects Section Size Optimization**: Made all project sections more compact and space-efficient
+  - Container width reduced from 1100px to 900px (18% smaller)
+  - Image max-width reduced from 900px to 700px (22% smaller)
+  - Text max-width reduced from 800px to 650px (19% smaller)
+  - Font sizes reduced from base to small throughout all slides
+  - Section padding and margins tightened for compact presentation
+  - Slide min-height reduced from 350px to 280px (20% smaller)
+  - Section titles reduced from 3xl to 2xl font size
+- ✅ **Elliot Steam Turbine Photo Added**: Real turbine photo integrated into Project 3
+  - Slide 1: Elliot Steam Turbine in workshop (elliot-steam-turbine.jpg) - full-width display
+  - Slide 3: Same turbine photo showing diagnostic setup - full-width display
+  - Replaced all placeholders with authentic industrial equipment photography
+  - All 3 projects now use 100% real photos - NO placeholders remaining

 **November 16, 2025**
 - ✅ **All Projects: Unified 4-Slide Alternating Layout**: All 3 project sections now use the same clean presentation format
   - **Project 1 - Boeing 747 (9M-MPD):**